luotingzhuang/CLIP_nodule/README.md

 pip install gdown
 gdown --folder 'https://drive.google.com/drive/folders/1V1bUAt3Hl2WNh5eZmQCZHDqQmEd1FT7W?usp=sharing'
 ```
-Note: Try add `--fuzzy --no-cookies --no-check-certificate` if there is an error running the gdown command.
+:warning:Note: Try add `--fuzzy --no-cookies --no-check-certificate` if there is an error running the gdown command.
 Some institutional Wi-Fi may block Google services.
 If it still does not work, try downloading the folder using the link via a browser.

-### 4. Data Requirement
+### 4. :file_folder:Data Requirement
 To prepare a CSV file, list the path to the **NIfTI** file under the `image_path` column, along with the corresponding `pid` and `nodule_id`. `coordX`, `coordY`, and `coordZ` are the nodule centroid in a global coordinate system.
 These can be extracted from the nodule mask using the [code](https://github.com/AIM-Harvard/foundation-cancer-image-biomarker/blob/master/tutorials/get_seed_from_mask.ipynb).
 If the nodule mask is not available, we recommend using a nodule detection algorithm, such as [monai nodule detection](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/monaitoolkit/models/monai_lung_nodule_ct_detection) to obtain the nodule location from CT scans.

 The CSV file should contain six columns: